Read our COVID-19 Division Re-entry Strategy for information about how we’re welcoming students and staff back into schools this September.

 To achieve these objectives, the following Infrastructure Planning Principles, listed in alphabetical order, shall guide all infrastructure planning and operational decisions:

-The Board of Trustees believes that implementation of the Infrastructure Planning Principles will enable the District to:
+The Board of Trustees believes that implementation of the Infrastructure Planning Principles will enable the Division to:

 The Board of Trustees reserves to itself the authority to name schools.
 In the naming of schools, preference shall be given to the names of persons who have made a valuable contribution to education and/or to the community at large.

-Annually, the Board of Trustees approves the District’s Three Year Capital Plan and reviews the District’s Ten Year Facilities Plan, as required by the Government of Alberta.
+Annually, the Board of Trustees approves the Division’s Three Year Capital Plan and reviews the Division’s Ten Year Facilities Plan, as required by the Government of Alberta.